MileHacker Logo

 • Hostels & Guesthouses:

-Budget-friendly dormitory beds or rooms for yourself, common kitchens plus collective areas.
+Budget-friendly dormitory beds or private rooms, common kitchens plus collective areas.
 Minshuku Nami No Oto and Guesthouse Akebono are illustrations.

 • Business Hotels: